 Award: Best for Live TV

-WHY WE LIKE IT: A fantastic product with a stellar 4K display, with an 8 million pixel count for clarity, built-in Fire TV support, Alexa integration via remote control and a pleasing UI that automatically combines streaming options and live TV on a unified home screen.
+WHY WE LIKE IT: A fantastic product with a stellar 4K display, an 8 million pixel count for clarity, built-in Fire TV support, Alexa integration via remote control and a pleasing UI that automatically combines streaming options, and live TV on a unified home screen.
 This is a great product for folks who watch a lot of live TV.
 And, if you want to boost the transmission signal of live TV, then you need to read our best TV antenna guide.

 Read Full Review: Insignia NS-50DF710NA19